husobee/peerstore/docs/design-document/README.md

 At it's core, this is a service that will house copies of files.
 That being the case, it was very important that we have a sold mechanism in place to handling file requests, be them upload or download or deletes.
-To this end we created a request processing threadpool, where you are able to specify the number of workers and the amount of buffer those workers are allowed to have for queuing messages.
+To this end we created a request processing thread pool, where you are able to specify the number of workers and the amount of buffer those workers are allowed to have for queuing messages.